 - performing in a kapa haka or pacific culture performing group

 There are a multitude of events which are likely to be important to tamariki either in that moment or in the future when they or their family/whānau look back.

 When engaging with tamariki Māori discussing their important life events, consider the key principles of mana tamaiti, whakapapa and whanaungatanga.
 Consider also the principles contained in Te Toka Tumoana and the Māori cultural framework.

 In addition to the types of things important to all tamariki, for tamariki Māori, important events and things will be those that link them to their whānau, hapū, iwi, marae and whenua.
-Oral traditions and influences from the natural world may be particularly important in understanding and recalling life events for tamariki and whānau Māori and you may need to seek advice to find the best way to help te tamaiti with this.
+Oral traditions and influences from the natural world may be particularly important in understanding and recalling life events for tamariki and whānau Māori and we may need to seek advice to find the best way to help te tamaiti with this.

 Life events and tamariki from other cultural backgrounds

 Cultural considerations are also relevant and important when working with Pacific children, Vai'aifetū cultural practice framework and principles must be applied including: